seifhassine/REasy/readme.md

   This allows you to add new flags to RE4R for example (which was not possible with existing tools).

 - **Search Functionality:**
-  Search within UVAR files and across directories for:
+  Search all files across directories for:
   - Specific text (UTF-16LE encoded)
   - 32-bit numbers (with hexadecimal display)
   - GUIDs (with conversion from standard format)